johnalison/WorkingPhilosophy/YouAreWhatYouThink.md

    Learning how to think really means being aware enough to choose what you pay attention to and to **choose** how you construct meaning from experience.

 - Self knowledge is the beginning of self-improvement (Baltasar)

+- Our whole life if built of a number of primary instincts and impulses.
+Only that which is in some way connected with these (instincts and impulses) appear to us desirable or important.
+There is nothing (call it "reason" or "virtue") that can be outside these first movers  (Russell)